gianlucarenzi/stalker/README.md

 ## Software Features
 *   **Real-Time Operating System**: Built on FreeRTOS for robust, real-time performance and task management.
-*   **Extended HID Support**: The firmware can operate in **Report Protocol** (with a fallback to Boot Protocol), allowing it to parse detailed HID report descriptors.
+*   **Extended HID Support**: The firmware first attempts to operate in **Boot Protocol** for broader compatibility.
+If the Boot Protocol is not supported, it falls back to **Report Protocol**, allowing it to parse detailed HID report descriptors.
 This enables support for keys beyond the standard boot keyboard, such as multimedia and system control keys (e.g., Volume, Mute, Play/Pause).
 *   **Advanced Key Mapping**:
     *   Standard USB scancodes are translated to Amiga scancodes on the fly.
     *   Extended HID events (e.g., from the Consumer or System usage pages) are mapped to special `CTRL+ALT+Fn` key combinations.
 This allows an Amiga-side helper application to react to these events.